 The company is based out of Chicago and caters to caregivers and clients with a variety of health issues including dementia.
 Cruise holidays are perfect for those suffering from dementia because cruise ships are unique for a number of reasons.

-Guest can become familiar with their surroundings and that in turns provides a sense of comfort.
+Guests can become familiar with their surroundings and that in turn provides a sense of comfort.
 It’s almost like a home away from home only better in many ways.

 There is no need to worry about making the bed or cleaning your room because that’s done for you.
 Also, there is no cooking to do because all meals are included with the initial cost of your cruise.

 Basically, there is no need to over-plan the holiday.
 The simpler you can keep it, the better it will be for the guest with dementia.

 The whole idea is to not have a lot to worry about and take the time to enjoy the vacation experience.